 Michael Beetz has made an international name for himself with his research in the field of artificial intelligence and robotics.
-At the University of Örebro (Sweden), Rector Johan Schnürer has now awarded him an honorary doctorate in a ceremony for his internationally outstanding scientific achievements, as well as for his many years of cooperation with the Swedish university.
-In the past, Beetz acted as second referee for several doctoral theses and gave lectures at the Winter School of the AASS Cognitive Robotic Systems Lab.
+At Örebro University (Sweden), Vice-Chancellor Johan Schnürer has now awarded him an honorary doctorate for his internationally outstanding scientific achievements as well as his many years of cooperation with the Swedish university at a ceremony.
+In the past, Beetz has acted as second assessor for several doctorates and has given lectures during the winter school of the AASS Cognitive Robotic Systems Lab.

 Beetz is head of the Institute for Artificial Intelligence (IAI) at the University of Bremen.
-The IAI conducts research into automated control methods for robots.
-These are to learn to implement abstract instructions independently and thus become everyday helpers.
-Another major field of activity for Beetz is the Collaborative Research Center 1320 EASE (Everyday Activity Science an Engineering), of which he is the spokesperson.
-There, he and his research team are working to improve the technical conditions for collaboration in the research field of robotics and to lower the hurdles for robot programming.
-Therefore, the IAI group makes most of its research results available as open source software, predominantly in the Robot Operating System (ROS) library.
-This is a deliberate way to achieve greater democratization of robotics and artificial intelligence, so that the development of these future fields is not shaped by commercial interests alone.
-In collaboration with other international universities, including Örebro, the University of Bremen has been building the foundation for intensive cooperation in the field of robotics for several years.
+The IAI is researching automated control methods for robots.
+They should learn to implement abstract instructions independently and thus become assistants in our everyday lives.
+Another of Beetz’s important fields of activity is the Collaborative Research Center 1320 EASE (Everyday Activity Science and Engineering), for which he is a spokesperson.
+There, he and his research team are working on improving the technical prerequisites for cooperation in the robotics research field and removing the obstacles to robot programming.
+This is why the IAI Group makes most of its research results available as open-source software, mainly in the Robot Operating System (ROS) library.
+The intended goal of this practice is the stronger democratization of robotics and artificial intelligence, so that the development of these future topical research fields is not solely shaped by commercial interests.
+In cooperation with other international universities, including Örebro University, the University of Bremen has been building the foundations for intensive cooperation in the field of robotics for several years.

 Professor Michael Beetz PhD

 University of Bremen